learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 - **Portfolio Projects:** For these assignments, you'll be building fully functional applications.
 Some guidelines and requirements will be provided, but it will be up to you to design and create your own app.
 These will eventually become the projects you showcase to potential employers!
+You will submit your projects in Canvas by submitting a link to your GitHub repo.
 - **Blog Submissions:** Blogs are a required part of our Software Engineering courses.
 They help to develop your online presence and are a great way to reinforce the concepts you learn.
 You'll write your blog posts on a different